-In July 2022, The Trust drew down on a loan amounting to £1,303k.
+In September 2023, The Trust drew down on a loan amounting to £400k (2023 - £1,303k).
 Interest is charged at 0% per annum.
-The loan is due to be repaid by August 2024 with repayments due quarterly.
-Payments made during the year amounted to £200k.
+The loan is due to be repaid by September 2024 with repayments due quarterly.

-Repayments are variable as they are based on the value of fundraising, donations and legacy income received by the Trust and as such, should the Trust be successful in raising the required funding, the lendor is legally entitled to repayment of the balance within the next 12 months.
+Repayments are variable as they are based on the value of fundraising, donations and legacy income received by the Trust and as such, should the Trust be successful in raising the required funding, the lender is legally entitled to repayment of the balance within the next 12 months.